-Funeral live streaming may sound unusual at first, but it’s actually becoming very popular, especially now during the COVID-19 lockdown period.
-As a funeral videographer based in Surrey, I’ve worked with many families in and around Surrey, London, Sussex, Kent, Hampshire, and Berkshire who want to video live stream the funeral of their loved ones.
+Funeral live streaming may sound unusual at first, but watching a funeral online is actually becoming very popular, especially now during the COVID-19 lockdown period.
+As a funeral live streaming service based in Surrey, I’ve worked with many families in and around Surrey, London, Sussex, Kent, Hampshire, and Berkshire who want to video live stream the funeral of their loved ones.
 I offer two packages: a single camera funeral live streaming service and a complex, yet unobtrusive multi-camera funeral live streaming production.

 - Private Link, no need to install any software